ActiDoo/gamification-engine/docs/concepts/index.rst

 Concepts
 --------

-Assumption: You installed the gamification-engine and can open the admin interface at /admin/
+Assumption: You installed the gamification-engine and you can open the admin interface at /admin/

 Users
 =====